 When the base rate goes down, interest rates may go down.

 It costs less to borrow money, but means you earn less on your savings - so people may be encouraged to borrow and spend money rather than save it.
 This increases demand for certain goods and services, which could lift inflation.

 The base rate is reviewed roughly 8 times a year.
 It doesn’t change every time and it can stay the same for years.

-In 2008, the global financial crisis saw the UK base rate – and interest rates – fall and they remain low in 2020.
+In 2008, the global financial crisis saw the UK base rate - and interest rates - fall.

 If interest rates in the UK were to fall below 0%, they would become negative.
-Some countries, such as Switzerland, Denmark and Japan have had negative interest rates in 2020.
+Some countries, such as Switzerland, Denmark and Japan have had negative interest rates.

 Central banks, such as the Bank of England, may use negative interest rates to try and boost the economy further by encouraging people to borrow and spend money - and save less.
 For example, if you have savings in a variable account, negative interest rates could mean that you’d earn no interest on your savings.